MickBuilder/sugar_catch/terms_of_service.md

 ## Liability Disclaimer

-**No Health Guarantees:** Sweetr and its developers assume no liability for any health-related issues, dietary problems, or adverse effects resulting from your use of the app or following its recommendations.
+**No Health Guarantees:** Clean Foods and its developers assume no liability for any health-related issues, dietary problems, or adverse effects resulting from your use of the app or following its recommendations.

 **AS IS Basis:** The app is provided on an "AS IS" and "as available" basis, with no warranties—either express or implied—for any services.
-To the maximum extent permitted by law, Sweetr disclaims all implied warranties, including, without limitation, warranties related to merchantability, fitness for a particular purpose, and non-infringement.
+To the maximum extent permitted by law, Clean Foods disclaims all implied warranties, including, without limitation, warranties related to merchantability, fitness for a particular purpose, and non-infringement.

-**Limitation of Liability:** Under no circumstances shall Sweetr be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or related to your use or inability to use our services.
+**Limitation of Liability:** Under no circumstances shall Clean Foods be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or related to your use or inability to use our services.

 ## Indemnification

-You agree to indemnify, defend, and hold harmless Sweetr, its affiliates, officers, employees, and agents from any claims, liabilities, damages, losses, and expenses (including reasonable attorneys' fees) arising out of or in any way connected with your access to or use of our services, or your breach of these Terms.
+You agree to indemnify, defend, and hold harmless Clean Foods, its affiliates, officers, employees, and agents from any claims, liabilities, damages, losses, and expenses (including reasonable attorneys' fees) arising out of or in any way connected with your access to or use of our services, or your breach of these Terms.

 ## Termination and Modification

 * **Termination:** We reserve the right to suspend or terminate your access to our services at any time without prior notice, especially if you violate these Terms.
-* **Modification of Terms:** Sweetr reserves the right to update or modify these Terms at any time.
+* **Modification of Terms:** Clean Foods reserves the right to update or modify these Terms at any time.
 Any changes will be posted on our website, and your continued use of our services after such modifications will constitute your acceptance of the new terms.

 ## Privacy Policy

-At Sweetr, we value and respect your privacy.
+At Clean Foods, we value and respect your privacy.
 We are committed to safeguarding your personal information and ensuring it is collected, stored, and used in accordance with applicable data protection laws.

 ### Information Collection